 Project Manager Group

-The Project Manager Group ranked their responsibility to prepare and co-ordinate indicative documentation and construction programmes as the most fulfilled of their functions and the co-ordination and integration of the client`s income stream requirements as their least as presented in Figure 4.6.
+The Project Manager Group ranked their responsibility to prepare and co-ordinate indicative documentation and construction programmes as the most fulfilled of their functions and the co-ordination and integration of the client`s income stream requirements as their least fulfilled, as presented in Figure 4.6.
 This group has a low overall rating with a mean score of 5.97 and a group median score of 5.33.